crowdin/crowdin-api-client-ruby/README.md

 # Crowdin::API

-The Crowdin Ruby Client is used to interact with the Crowdin API from Ruby.
+A Ruby interface to the Crowdin API.

 For more about the Crowdin API see <https://crowdin.com/page/api>.